 Budapest has become a hot destination in recent years, mainly thanks to various government schemes upgrading public spaces and investing in museums and other places of interest.
 Stag and hen parties in Budapest are also popular, mainly because of the cheap booze and low-cost flights from virtually any EU origin.
-Using this Budapest guide I am sure you will have an enjoyable and eventful weekend city break.
-So without further ado, here is a list of things to do in Budapest during a weekend break!
+If you are fed up with the booze cruise, I will list below a few creative ways to spend a hen or stag do in Budapest.
+Using this Budapest guide I am sure you will have an enjoyable and eventful weekend break in Budapest.

 History of Budapest